-4. Utility of C
+5. Utility of C

-- a.
+a.
 In surgery and fractures -- to increase collagen synthesis.
+Probably helps.

-Probably helps. - b.
+- b.
 Common cold prophylaxis -- The books by Linus Pauling ("Vitamin C and the Common Cold") and others have advocated that C has profound beneficial effects in preventing the common cold.
 Numerous clinical trials since 1970 show, at most, a slight beneficial effect.
 Ascorbic acid seems to cause a slight reduction in severity of colds, but the results are inconsistent from investigator-to-investigator.
 Gram quantities are not necessary, 100-500 mg/day will saturate tissues. - c.
-Cancer -diets with >200mg/d vitamin C are associated with lower cancer risks, especially esophagus, stomach, colon and lung but studies using Vit C supplements have led to conflicting results. - d. heart disease-low dietary levels and low blood levels are associated with an increased risk.
+Cancer -diets with > 200 mg/d vitamin C are associated with lower cancer risks, especially esophagus, stomach, colon and lung but studies using VC supplements have led to conflicting results. - d.
+Heart disease-low dietary levels and low blood levels are associated with an increased risk.
 Vitamin C supplements can modestly lower BP but no clear effect on outcomes in intervention studies.
-The benefit of supplements is unclear unless one is deficient in Vitamin C

-- e. ataracts-higher intakes show lower risks but the benefit of intervention with supplements is not proven. - Storage -- is present in most tissues at low levels; there is a threshold level above which excess is excreted.
-This is about 200mg/d. - Source -- richest sources are not citrus juices, but broccoli, brussel sprouts, peppers; other items high in ascorbate are citrus products, potatoes, and tomatoes.
-Cereal products, grains, and meats contain very little; if 5 fruits or vegetables are eaten daily, the intake would be 250 mg., average intake is about 75 mg./day. - 7.
-Stability -- in solution is relatively unstable being oxidized by air and being photolabile, therefore, much C can be destroyed in cooking foods. - 8.
+The benefit of supplements is unclear unless one is deficient in Vitamin C. Can reduce LDL oxidation (in combination with vitamin E). - e.
+Cataracts-higher intakes show lower risks but the benefit of intervention with supplements is not proven. - g.
+Neurological function: positive correlation with memory performance (low in schizophrenia). - h.
+Diabetes: reduce glycosylation of plasma proteins -> prevent diabetic complications - i.
+Skin health: due to the essential role in collagen synthesis - j.
+Lung health: antioxidant protection -> prevent pneumonia and asthma - k.
+Bone health: prevent scurvy - 6.
+Source -- richest sources are not citrus juices, but broccoli, brussel sprouts, peppers; other items high in ascorbate are citrus products, potatoes, and tomatoes.
+Cereal products, grains, and meats contain very little; if 5 fruits or vegetables are eaten daily, the intake would be 250 mg., average intake is about 75 mg./day.
+Most higher animals can synthesize VC from glucose, but not humans, so Scurvy can be considered a congenital metabolic disease, hypoascorbemia. - 7.
+Stability -- in solution is relatively unstable being oxidized by air and being photolabile, therefore, much VC can be destroyed in cooking foods. - 8.
 Toxicity -- Essentially nontoxic; in gram doses may increase oxalate urine concentrations and subsequent increased risk for urinary stones.
-Will make urine tests for sugar unreliable (false positive) because C will reduce the copper in Clinitest and Benedicts solution; In doses over 250mg/d can make false negative haemoccult test for blood in stool; contraindicated when have iron overload. - Requirements -- DV = 60 mg. but is this intake optimum for best health??
-New RDA is 75mg for females and 90mg for males and 125mg for smokers.
-UL=2g/d

-10. Bioavailability of various products.
+Will make urine tests for sugar unreliable (false positive) because C will reduce the copper in Clinitest and Benedicts solution; In doses over 250mg/d can make false negative haemoccult test for blood in stool; contraindicated when have iron overload. - 9.
+Requirements -- DV = 60 mg.
+But new RDA is 75mg for females and 90mg for males and 125mg for smokers.
+UL=2g/d - 10.
+Bioavailability of various products.

-AUC-PO/AUC-IV is true bioavailability studies should be done at steady state
+AUC-PO/AUC-IV is true bioavailability

+Studies should be done at steady state